 A long time ago, Florida had a problem where the breadwinner would freeze the needy spouse’s access to cash, hire the best attorney, and beat the needy spouse into submission.

-Florida wants the process to be fair.
+Florida wants the divorce process to be fair.
 To ensure that both parties have equal access to representation, Florida gives the needy spouse the opportunity to request that some or all of his or her attorneys’ fees be paid by the breadwinner spouse.

-If however, you make $200K and your spouse is a stay-at-home mom, then you and your attorney will need to factor in the probability of fee exposure into the game planning of the case.
+If however, you make $200K and your spouse is a stay-at-home mom, then you and your family law attorney will need to factor in the probability of fee exposure into the game planning of the case.

 At the end of the day, divorce is about finances.
 And the settlement value of what is a “good deal” slides with exposure to fees.